 The number counts above only include those retirees who receive retiree health care coverage through the Kent County Retiree Health Care Plan.
-However, some of the retirees included above are paying the full "premium" for health care coverage.
+There are 70 retirees included in the above number counts who are not receiving a County Supplement (i.e. Flat Dollar Subsidy = \$0) and are paying the full "premium" for health care coverage.